nzalan01/Timer-Project/README.md

  The page can then be accessed at http://ip-address:4001/external/cuescreen

 To integrate with ProPresenter, create a rectangle that fills the stage display you want to use, then choose "Web Fill" and paste the URL of the page.
 Note that sometimes PP7 requires a restart to pull the infomation from the page correctly.

+**July 2025 Feature Update**

+- Any event titled **“Altar Call”** will now display the main timer in the Aux Timer position, and the Main Timer position will show **“0:00.”**
+- This change emulates the LIFE-standard Altar Call timer behaviour expected on stage.